xmartlabs/xmartlabs.github.io/_posts/2017-06-27-Release-Snapshot-Versions-In-Jenkins.md

 Well, now we're ready to go.

-Firstly, in order to release a new `SNAPSHOT`, we should do some work:
+Firstly, in order to release a new `SNAPSHOT`, we need to do some work:
 * Check that the build branch is `develop`
 * Update the build `versionName` in order to track possible issues with the right version.
 In this example the version name will be built using the app current `versionName`, plus the current hash of the commit.
 * Create a release note file, including for example: